GitHK/mlight/README.md

 What is this
 ============

-Light ORM layer on top of motor.
+Light ORM layer on top of motor inspired by ming.

 Documentation